-Oklahoma makes official revenue estimates that determine how much the Legislature is allowed to appropriate in its annual budget for state agencies.
+Oklahoma makes official revenue estimates that determine how much the Legislature is allowed to appropriate in its annual budget.
 The Legislature is limited to appropriating no more than 95 percent of certified collections.
 Revenue estimates are certified three times each year:

-- In late December the State Board of Equalization makes a preliminary estimate.
-This estimate becomes the basis of the Governor’s budget proposal.
+- In late December, the State Board of Equalization certifies a preliminary estimate.
+This estimate becomes the basis of the Governor’s executive budget proposal.

-- In February, the Board of Equalization makes a revised estimate considering changes in revenue collections and economic conditions.
-This establishes the maximum amount the Legislature can budget under existing laws.
+- In mid-February, the Board of Equalization certifies a revised estimate considering changes in revenue collections and economic conditions.
+The February certification is binding on the Legislature and establishes the maximum amount it can budget under existing laws for the coming year.